Charles donates ‘bags of kindness’ during Advent service

 “It was lovely (meeting Charles), I loved it.
 It’s a once in a lifetime opportunity.
 I’m so happy.”

-Later on, Charles spoke to people who were packing up the bags of kindness and joked: “I hope I’m not getting in the way,” to which everyone laughed.
+Later, Charles spoke to people who were packing up the bags of kindness and joked: “I hope I’m not getting in the way.”

-He then asked where the parcels are being sent and who else has donated them.
+He then asked where the parcels are being sent and who else had made donations.

 He added: “I’m sure these are greatly appreciated by everyone, merry Christmas to you all.”